 359 The importance of a response to human trafficking grounded in anti-discrimination, anti-racism and intersectionality has also been underscored by the UN Special Rapporteur on trafficking in persons, especially women and children.
-See Human Rights Council (May 2021), Implementation of the non-punishment principle: Report of the Special Rapporteur on trafficking in persons, especially women and children, Siobhán Mullally, A/HRC/47/34, at para 26.
+See Human Rights Council (May 2021), Siobhán Mullally,, A/HRC/47/34, at para 26.